binary-riviera/repo/README.md

 ![Command Line Output](Figure_2.png)

 ## TODO
-- fix kronecker
+- Research more datasets
-- add ability to run train.py from the command line
+- Start work on report
-- add example python notebook
+- Try and implement SEAL
-- add another performance evaluation metric
+- Try and optimise SBM
-- automate testing of sbm parameters to maximise auc
+- See if Kronecker is salvageable